Russia, in rare U-turn after public anger, drops case against journalist

 Golunov and Timchenko advised supporters against taking to the streets on Wednesday, saying it was better to hold a protest event at a later date.

-Additional reporting by Maria Tsvetkova, Tom Balmforth, Polina Ivanova, Lena Fabrichnaya and Christian Lowe; Writing by Andrew Osborn; Editing by Christian Lowe and Gareth Jones
+Additional reporting by Maria Tsvetkova, Tom Balmforth, Polina Ivanova, Lena Fabrichnaya and Christian Lowe in Moscow, Gabriela Baczynska in Brussels, Writing by Andrew Osborn, Editing by Christian Lowe and Gareth Jones